 The provisions that govern the powers to interfere with equipment and property are set out in IPA 2016, Pt 5.
 These are in addition to powers available to the intelligence agencies (GCHQ, MI5 and SIS) under sections 5 and 7 of the Intelligence Services Act 1994.

-A Code of Practice on Equipment Interference was laid before Parliament in draft form on 18 December 2017 and came into force on 8 March 2018.
-This Code relates to the exercise of
+A Code of Practice on Equipment Interference came into force on 8 March 2018.
+This Code relates to the exercise of functions conferred by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.